-Subsequent to the laboratory trial batch, perform a field demonstration of the proposed mix design by production and placement of at least three batches, $3 \text{ yd}^3$ minimum size each, of concrete containing flowing concrete HRWR admixture.
+Subsequent to the laboratory trial batch, perform a field demonstration of the proposed mix design by production and placement of at least three batches, 3 cubic yards minimum size each, of concrete containing flowing concrete HRWR admixture.
 Take representative samples from each batch and perform slump, air content, density (unit weight), and temperature tests on these samples.
 Cast specimens from each sample for compressive strength tests.
 Record the ambient air temperature during the test.
 Ensure that the concrete properties are within the required specification limits.
-The plants that are producing concrete with batch sizes of less than 3 yd are required to produce and place at least a total amount of 9 yd and perform the aforementioned tests on at least three randomly selected batches.
+The plants that are producing concrete with batch sizes of less than 3 cubic yards are required to produce and place at least a total amount of 9 cubic yards and perform the aforementioned tests on at least three randomly selected batches.